Efficient Algorithms for One-Dimensional k-Center Problems: Introduction

-However, the \problem\ problem has some special properties that allow us to develop faster solutions.
+In fact, we model \problem\ as a special case of the above points approximation problem such that we are able to develop a simple and deterministic $O(n\log n)$ time algorithm.
+Further, we can solve the problem in $O(n)$ time in some special situations, as discussed earlier.
 Specifically, after the geometric transformations, a key component to solving the problem is the following {\em 2-D sublist LP query} problem: Given a set of $n$ upper half-planes, $H=\{h_1,h_2,\ldots,h_n\}$, in the plane, for each query $q(i,j)$ ($1\leq i\leq j\leq n$), compute a lowest point $p^*$ in the common intersection of all half-planes in $H_{ij}=\{h_t \ | \ i\leq t\leq j\}$.
 A data structure was proposed in \cite{ref:ChenAp091} for this problem, which can be built in $O(n\log n)$ time and answers each query in $O(\log^2 n)$ time.
 On the \problem\ problem, we observe that the input half-plane set $H$ has a special property that the intersections between the $x$-axis and the bounding lines of the half-planes are ordered from left to right according to the half-plane indices in $H$.
 Exploiting this special property and using the compact interval trees \cite{ref:GuibasCo91}, we design a new data structure for this special case of the 2-D sublist LP queries, which can be built in $O(n\log n)$ time and can answer each query in $O(\log n)$ time.
-This new data structure allows us to solve the \problem\ problem in $O(n\log n)$ time.
-Since the 2-D sublist LP query problem is a very basic problem, our new data structure may find other applications as well.
+This new data structure allows us to solve \problem\ in $O(n\log n)$ time, and in $O(n)$ time in certain situations.
+Further, since the 2-D sublist LP query problem is a very basic problem, our new data structure may find other applications as well.

-We should mention that very recently, by using Cole's parametric search \cite{ref:ColeSl87}, Fournier and Vigneron \cite{ref:FournierA13} gave an $O(n\log n)$ time algorithm for the above point approximation problem \cite{ref:ChenAp091}.
-Thus, by combining our problem modeling and the algorithm in \cite{ref:FournierA13}, the \problem\ problem can be solved in $O(n\log n)$ time.
-However, as pointed out in \cite{ref:FournierA13}, the parametric search approach in \cite{ref:ColeSl87} is quite complicated and involves large constants, and thus the algorithm in \cite{ref:FournierA13} is mainly of theoretical interest.
-In contrast, our approach is much simpler and more practical.

 In the following, we present the high-level scheme of our algorithm in Section \ref{sec:algorithms}.
 In Section \ref{sec:chreduction}, we model our problem as the 2-D sublist LP queries and present our data structure.
-Section \ref{sec:conclusion} concludes the paper and discusses the lower bound of the problem \problem.
+Section \ref{sec:conclusion} concludes the paper and discusses the $\Omega(n\log n)$ time lower bound of the problem \problem.

 For simplicity of discussion, we make a general position assumption that no two points in $P$ are at the same position on $L$.
 We also assume the weight of each point in $P$ is positive and finite.
 These assumptions are only for ease of exposition and our algorithms can be easily extended to the general case.